Perfecting Your Car Control: Trail Braking and "Zero Steer"

-In Part 1 of this series, "How Do You Feel What the Race Car is Doing?", we showed you how your primary sensitivity in controlling the race car is your ability to feel and respond to the oversteer rotation motion.
+In my article Rotation - Your Primary Sense of Feel in Controlling the Race Car we showed you how your primary sensitivity in controlling the race car is your ability to feel and respond to the oversteer rotation motion of the chassis, whether that is the tiny initial rotation of the chassis due to tyre slip angle or the better recognized rotation due to oversteer.

 If we have a well set-up fast race car, the expectation is that we will be continuously driving the race car at the oversteer limit of grip.
-As described in Part 1, you can manipulate the balance of the car to reduce understeer and then push until you feel you are at the oversteer limit of the rear tyres.
-(Some steady state understeer is needed in the setup to give the race car sufficient stability - to make the car at least somewhat capable of self correcting small oversteer events.)
+You can manipulate the balance of the car to reduce understeer and then push until you feel you are at the oversteer limit of the rear tyres.
+(Some steady state understeer is needed in the setup to give the race car sufficient stability in the fast corners - to make the car at least somewhat capable of self-correcting small oversteer events.)

-In fact, Max Verstappen recently said, "I've never experienced a fast car which has understeer in my life in any category."
-Of last years car (the RB 18) that apparently did have some understeer, he said, "A car cannot be fast with understeer."
+Max Verstappen recently said, "I've never experienced a fast car which has understeer in my life in any category."
+Of his 2022 F1 car (the RB 18) that apparently did have some understeer, he said, "A car cannot be fast with understeer."

-In this article, I am using the examples of "trail braking" in the corner entry and what's known as "zero steer" in the corner exit to demonstate how the oversteer feeling for balance can be your primary control mechanism.
+In this article, I am using the examples of "trail braking" in the corner entry and what's known as "zero steer" in the corner exit to demonstrate how the oversteer feeling for balance can be your primary control mechanism in both the corner entry and the corner exit.

 As a result, the race car adopts this drift angle, or nose in attitude, relative to the direction of travel, known as the vehicle slip angle or body slip angle.
-(You can see the body slip angle in photos of race cars appproaching the apex of the corner.)
+(You can see the body slip angle in photos of race cars approaching the apex of the corner, or when you are following another race car.)

 This chassis rotation happens due to elastic twist between the contact patch and the rim, as the rear tyre slip angles build up.
 (Nothing to do with the tyres losing grip.)